blewis8518/Portfolio-Projects/README.md

 The final step was to use matplot lib to create a graph looking at the current price in comparision to the rolling yearly high and low alongside the rolling monthly high and low.

+#4 Tableau
+I added a graphing project in tableau to show skills in that that softerware.
+I showed how the different prices interact at different time incraments for 5 of the highest volumed stocks on the data set.

 # Conclusion
 Based on the information at the time of this project last being run Calm and CEPH both look like decent options for investment.